-We want to help you find the safest health care possible.
-Poor quality can lead to higher complication and surgical repeat rates, unnecessary hospitalizations, and a higher chance of wrong diagnosis.
-That's why we develop innovative tools such as the UnitedHealth Premium® designation program.
-We believe that by supporting and promoting doctors who meet national standards for quality and local benchmarks for cost efficiency, as well as engaging consumers in the health care decision-making process, we can help achieve better health outcomes while improving the experience and reducing costs.
+UnitedHealthcare wants to assist you in finding the safest health care possible.
+Poor quality can lead to higher complications and surgical repeat rates, unnecessary hospitalizations and a higher chance of wrong diagnosis.
+That's why UnitedHealthcare develops innovative tools such as the UnitedHealth Premium[®] designation program.
+We believe that by supporting and promoting doctors who meet national standards for quality and local benchmarks for cost efficiency, as well as engaging consumers in the health care decision-making process, we can help achieve better health outcomes while improving the experience and reducing costs.14